tasarma/nvim/README.md

 # Modern Neovim Configuration

+> **Created by Google Antigravity**

 A blazing fast, fully configured Neovim environment designed for Rust, Python, and Full-Stack Web Development.

+## 🔒 Security & Privacy

+This configuration is designed with privacy in mind:
+- **Telemetry Disabled**: The Lua Language Server telemetry is explicitly disabled.
+- **Open Source**: All plugins are fetched from reputable open-source repositories on GitHub.
+- **Local Execution**: All code analysis (LSP), formatting, and linting happens locally on your machine.
+- **No Data Exfiltration**: This configuration contains no code to send your keystrokes or file content to external servers.

 ## ⚡ Features